Trichloroethylene: Society and culture

 Trichloroethylene has been used as a recreational drug.
 Reported methods of TCE abuse include inhalation and drinking.
 It was abused for its euphoriant and slight hallucinogenic effect by mostly young people and workers who used the chemical.
 Some industrial workers had become addicted to TCE.

 Groundwater and drinking water contamination from industrial discharge including trichloroethylene is a major concern for human health and has precipitated numerous incidents and lawsuits in the United States.
 One notable example is that of Woburn, Massachusetts, (Anderson v.
 Cryovac) where improper disposal of industrial solvents including trichloroethylene by local companies led to the contamination of two municipal wells.
 Families blamed the supposed local increase in leukemia cases on trichloroethylene pollution, although trichloroethylene does not cause leukemia in humans.
-The incident gained national attention in the 1980s and was the subject of extensive litigation, culminating in a settlement between the companies and affected families It later served as the basis for the book A Civil Action by Jonathan Harr, which was adapted adapted to cinema in 1998.
+The incident gained national attention in the 1980s and was the subject of extensive litigation, culminating in a settlement between the companies and affected families It later served as the basis for the book A Civil Action by Jonathan Harr, which was adapted to cinema in 1998.